junxit/us-congress-bills-114/metadata.md

 - 2016-01-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 0 (Roll no. 35).(text: CR H255)
 - 2016-01-11 — The title of the measure was amended.
 Agreed to without objection.
 - 2016-01-12 — Received in the Senate.
+- 2016-09-06 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2016-09-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 616.